pedrom34/ZoteroPortable-dev-repo/README.md

 - Click on Help > Check for updates in Zotero.
 ![screenshot1](https://user-images.githubusercontent.com/21216829/34518372-44033688-f07f-11e7-999d-d29413d21207.png)
 - Click on Update Zotero, wait for download.
 - Click on Restart.
 Zotero will update, and an error message will appear saying your profile cannot be loaded.
-This is normal, Zotero tries to start, but not using the PortableApps Launcher (which specifies the path to user data), and since the user data is not in %appdata%, it just crashes.
+This is normal, Zotero tries to start, but not by the PortableApps Launcher (which specifies the path to user data), and since the user data is not in %appdata%, it just crashes.
 ![screenshot2](https://user-images.githubusercontent.com/21216829/34518371-43e13f06-f07f-11e7-8911-f42aed9c7ded.png)
 On this step, two Zotero folders that you will have to manually delete will be created in %appdata% and %localappdata% (just type this with the percent signs in any explorer window and delete the two folders called Zotero)
 - Launch Zotero Portable again.
 Update is installed.